apache/cordova-docs/docs/en/edge/guide/getting-started/tizen/index.md

 5B.
 Deploy to Device/Emulator
 --------------------

-- Make sure that your target device is properly launched/connected/configured. __Date and Time__ settings must have been set correctly.
+- Make sure that your target device is properly launched, connected and configured.
+Its __Date and Time__ settings must be set correctly.
 - Select your application deployment target with the **Connection Explorer** view (Select **Window &rarr; Show View &rarr; Connection Explorer**.)

     ![](img/guide/getting-started/tizen/connection_explorer.png)